Triggers

 Bulk triggers require dedicated users to periodically check if the action is complete.
 This is not available in test mode.

-However, not all triggers have the Since/From parameter.
-For such triggers, the date and time from which trigger events will be fetched is predetermined by default, usually as an offset from the time the recipe is started.
-Common values are:
+Not all triggers have the When first started, this recipe should pick up events from input field.
+For triggers without this field, the date and time from which trigger events are fetched is predetermined by default, often set as an offset from the recipe's start time.
+Common default values include:

-• An hour before recipe is first started
+• An hour before the recipe is first started

-• A day before recipe is first started.
-This offset is usually communicated in the trigger hint for the connector.
+• A day before the recipe is first started.
+This offset is typically mentioned in the trigger hint for the connector.

-Google Calendar since parameter Trigger hint regarding the default offset of 1 hour ago for Google Calendar
+Google Calendar since parameter Trigger hint indicating the default offset of 1 hour ago for Google Calendar

-The Since/From value can only be set once, and will be locked from further changing after the recipe has been started for the first time.
+The When first started, this recipe should pick up events from value can only be set once and is locked from further changes after the recipe has been started for the first time.

 # Trigger conditions

-Learn how to use Trigger Conditions in 3 minutes
+Learn how to use trigger conditions in three minutes

 Triggers conditions aren't compatible with batch triggers and bulk triggers.
 Recipes using them may behave unexpectedly.
 It is recommended to use application specific query based filtering when using batch and bulk triggers.